Sibs

-Sibs is an American sitcom broadcast by ABC from September 17, 1991 until April 29, 1992.
-The series chronicled the relationship of three sisters, and the support the youngest two especially needed from their eldest married sister.
-Sibs was created by Heide Perlman and executive produced by Perlman, James L. Brooks and Sam Simon, all of whom had been showrunners of Fox's The Tracey Ullman Show.
-The series was backed by Brooks' Gracie Films company and Columbia Pictures Television.
+Sibs is an American sitcom broadcast by ABC from September 17, 1991, until April 29, 1992.
+The series chronicled the relationship of three sisters, and the support the youngest two especially needed from their eldest married sister.Sibs was created by Heide Perlman and executive-produced by Perlman, James L. Brooks and Sam Simon, all of whom had been showrunners of Fox's The Tracey Ullman Show.
+The series was produced by Brooks' Gracie Films company and Columbia Pictures Television.

 Synopsis

 Sibs starred Marsha Mason as Nora Ruscio, a successful accountant and Alex Rocco as her long-suffering husband, Howie.
 The source of most of Howie's frustration was his wife's younger sisters (the siblings, or "sibs", of the title), Audie (Margaret Colin) and Lily (Jami Gertz).
 Audie was a real estate agent and hence almost unemployed in the era's weak market; she was also recovering from a recent bout of alcoholism.
 Lily had just been dumped by her boyfriend, who had fled to Germany without her, and had a host of other problems.
 Both sisters brought all of their problems to Nora, continuing a pattern that had apparently begun when they were all children.
 In the beginning of the pilot, Nora was distraught after just having learned that the head of her accounting firm had died.
 Nora's late boss had left the firm to his boorish, whiny nephew Warren Morris (Dan Castellaneta), who was another ongoing character.
 Shortly after inheriting his uncle's firm, Warren had fired Nora, only to learn that she was the one most of the client base had trusted, and that most of them left with her.
 He was now unemployed and constantly begging Nora for a job.

 The original title proposed for the series was Grown-ups.